RoKo-git/GPTs/Agile Knowledge.md

 - **Succeeding with Agile: Software Development Using Scrum** by Mike Cohn
 - **Agile Conversations: Transform Your Conversations, Transform Your Culture** by Douglas Squirrel and Jeffrey Fredrick
 - **Crucial Conversations** by Kerry Patterson, Joseph Grenny, Ron McMillan, and Al Switzler
+- "Training from the Back of the Room!" by Sharon L. Bowman

 ### Agile Product Management
 - **Agile Product Management with Scrum: Creating Products that Customers Love** by Roman Pichler